tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A server receiving a ClientHello MUST correctly ignore all unrecognized cipher suites, extensions, and other parameters.
 Otherwise, it may fail to interoperate with newer clients.
+In TLS 1.3, a client receiving a CertificateRequest or NewSessionTicket MUST also ignore all unrecognized extensions.

-- An intermediary which terminates a TLS connection MUST behave as a compliant TLS server (to the original client) and as a compliant TLS client (to the original server).
+- An intermediary which terminates a TLS connection MUST behave as a compliant TLS server (to the original client), including having a certificate which the client is willing to accept, and as a compliant TLS client (to the original server), including verifying the original server's certificate.
   In particular, it MUST generate its own ClientHello containing only parameters it understands, and it MUST generate a fresh ServerHello random value, rather than forwarding the endpoint's value.

   In this scenario, the intermediary is a pair of TLS endpoints for purposes of protocol requirements and security analysis.
-In most TLS deployments this would require configuring one or both endpoints to trust the intermediary's certificate authority.

-- An intermediary which forwards ClientHello parameters it did not generate MUST NOT process any messages beyond that ClientHello.
+- An intermediary which forwards ClientHello parameters it does not understand MUST NOT process any messages beyond that ClientHello.
 It MUST forward all subsequent traffic unmodified.
 Otherwise, it may fail to interoperate with newer clients and servers.